ngnk/706_w10/README.md

 ### Prerequisites

-* Docker - Download Daemon here.
-Ensure it is open and running while executing the workflow.
+* Docker - Ensure it is open and running while executing the workflow.
-* Datasets - Download here.
-I slashed the datasets to be smaller in size, so ideally use the ones provided within the repository.
+* Datasets - Download [Here](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
+I slashed the datasets to reduce size, so use the ones provided within the repository.

-### 1. Create the Environment File
+### 1. Setup

-Create a file named `.env` in the root of this project.
-This file is necessary for setting the correct file permissions for logs and providing the warehouse connection string to Airflow.

-Copy and paste the following into the `.env` file:

-'''bash
-# Sets the Airflow user to your local user for correct log/output permissions
-AIRFLOW_UID=$(id -u)

-# Connection string for the Data Warehouse (uses the same Postgres service)
-AIRFLOW_CONN_WAREHOUSE_POSTGRES=postgresql+psycopg2://airflow:airflow@postgres:5432/airflow
-'''
+1. Clone this repository to your desired directory.

-### 2. Place the Data Files
+2. Ensure the docker daemon is running.

-The pipeline expects the raw Parquet files to be in a specific location.

-1. Create the data directory:
-    '''bash
-    mkdir -p dags/data
-    '''
-2. Place your Parquet files into this new directory.
-The DAG is hard-coded to look for these specific filenames:
-    * `dags/data/green_tripdata_2025-01.parquet`
-    * `dags/data/yellow_tripdata_2025-01.parquet`

----

-## ▶️ Operation and Run Instructions

-1.  **Build and Start the Services**
+3.  **Build and Start the Services**

     From the project's root directory, run the following command to build the custom Airflow image and start all services (Postgres, Airflow Webserver, Scheduler) in detached mode: